 Bags and Packs

 The right digital nomad backpack can make or break a trip.
 You want your backpack to have enough room to fit essentials.
-At the same time, you need to be sure it won’t be a hassle to carry when your taxi drops you off several blocks away from your Bangkok hotel in the summer (trust me, been there).
+At the same time, you need to be sure it won’t be a hassle to carry when your taxi drops you off several blocks away from your Hanoi hotel in the summer (trust me, been there).

 1. Osprey Farpoint